Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                    WHY USE AN ADVERTISING AND TRACKING NETWORKS BLOCK LIST WITH LIMITED NUMBER OF RULES?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20% mark while the number three (Comscore) just has a little over 2.5% marketshare.
 For comparison Amazon with its huge webstore generates about the same advertising traffic on its own website.
 Number 100 on this list is probably used at the top 5000 websites of the Alexa Top 300.000 websites, while number 500 may only track you on 250 websites of the Alexa Top 10.000.000.

-A Brave study (https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/) seems to support above claim: QUOTE "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY"
+A study performed by Brave browser (https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/) seems to support above claim: QUOTE "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY"

                                                   LOW UPDATE FREQUENCY
 Because this list focusses on the advertising and tracking networks which place the adds on the websites you visit.
 This list is not subjective to a lot of changes.
 Simply because it takes a lot of time and money to build such a backbone (ad serving) network.
 Also the digital marketeers using these networks are a constraining factor, because most don't like to learn how to use new software which makes them reluctant to change!